Dealing with Arthritis, Joint And Back Pain In Your Older Dog

 Corticosteroids are the most powerful medications your veterinarian has to stop inflammation in your pet’s body.
 The problem is that they are not selective in what and where they block it and that they cause a number of very serious side effects when they are given for long periods.

-I could go over all the negative effects of corticosteroids but you can read about them elsewhere.
+I could go over all the negative effects of corticosteroids, but you can read about them elsewhere.
 Your veterinarian knows about all of them, and will try his/her best to manage them as they occur.
 Corticosteroids are not the “poisons” some pet owners imagine.
 Most humans who have had an organ transplant or suffer from autoimmune disease remain on moderate doses of those medications for the rest of their lives.
-Some decrepit (feeble), geriatric dogs loose their ability to get up or stand.
+Some decrepit (feeble), geriatric dogs lose their ability to get up or stand.
 Your veterinarian my have difficulty deciding if the problem is arthritic pain or nerve impingement (pressure) and degeneration in the pet’ spine.
-In those cases corticosteroids are one of your vets few treatment options.
+In those cases, corticosteroids are one of your vets few treatment options.
 These medications come in pill form, and in long-acting injection form.
 I prefer the pills because I can lower or raise the dose at will.
 Once a long-acting form is injected, it can be up to a month before the effect of the shot wears off.
 Dogs receiving corticosteroids need strict weight control, and their blood chemistry values need to be monitored for negative side effects.

 Methocarbamol is a muscle relaxant.
 If your pet’s arthritis problem involves it spine (spondylosis), a component of its pain may be due to muscle spasm.
 Methocarbamol is a rather safe drug when it is used properly.
 If you or your veterinarian suspect that muscle spasms are a part of your pet’s discomfort, discuss giving it a try.

 Since the early 1900s, horse veterinarians have relied on intentional inflammation (firing and blistering) to heal arthritic joints.
-When I was 18, a respected veterinarian at the Arlington Heights race track in Illinois I worked for told me that “firing” horses was the only way he could get trainers to give their horses the rest they needed for an injured joint to heal on its own.
+When I was 18, a respected veterinarian at the Arlington Heights racetrack in Illinois I worked for told me that “firing” horses was the only way he could get trainers to give their horses the rest they needed for an injured joint to heal on its own.
 He believed that the treatment itself was worthless.
 I shared his belief in “constructive” inflammation – at least until now.
 But this week an article was published on a similar technique, prolotherapy, used to treat arthritic knees in people.
-It appears to have been a well-constructed study and it was published in a respected journal.
+It appears to have been a well-constructed study, and it was published in a respected journal.
 So, perhaps, it is a valid treatment option for some dogs too.
 A month ago, I would have placed prolothrapy in the Complimentary/New Age Medicine section that I have no faith in; Now, I just don’t know.
 Discuss it with your veterinarian.

-Complimentary Medicine, New Age Medicine, Chiropractic , Homeopathy, Holistic Care and Other Treatments That Do Not Rely On Scientific Evidence
+Complimentary Medicine, New Age Medicine, Chiropractic, Homeopathy, Holistic Care and Other Treatments That Do Not Rely On Scientific Evidence

 A veterinarian’s beliefs depend on where they are coming from – the things that influenced them in their formative years.
 I am a product of the rural Midwest Prairies, Texas A & M University and the NIH.
 I do not believe in any of the things listed in this last section.
 I do believe in the miraculous healing power of love between a dog-owner and his pet and of the healing power of an owner’s gentle touch and prayer.
-There are countless remedies, procedures, potions, cocktails and elixirs that marketers are eager give you in exchange for payment.
+There are countless remedies, procedures, potions, cocktails and elixirs that marketers are eager to give you in exchange for payment.
 Most are harmless and there are clients, (and veterinarians) who are convinced they produced miraculous cures.
-The desperation of pet owners to do something (anything!) to eliminate pain from their pet accounts for most of this – its made worse because Medicine just hasn’t discovered any new ways to control pain during the last 100 years.
+The desperation of pet owners to do something (anything!) to eliminate pain from their pet accounts for most of this – it’s worsened because Medicine just hasn’t discovered any new ways to control pain during the last 100 years.